Several Important Aspects of UAE Criminal Law Apply

 5. Family and Morality Crimes.

-Fines are imposed for most minor offenses and misdemeanors.
+Imposed for minor offenses and misdemeanors.

 7. Criminal Procedure